louisbichard/notes/Revision/Cryptography/exam-questions.md

 ####The SSL (Secure Socket Layer) protocol uses digital certificates.
 Explain at which point they are used and how the browser checks that the certificate is genuine.

 #General security

+###Discuss different types of attacks that occur over the internet in terms of motivation and the goals the attacker tries to achieve.

+###Discuss non technical security attacks and attacks that exploit the human element ("Social engineering")?

+###

+###What does the term "authentication" mean in cryptography and why is authentication needed?
+What is a MAC (Message Authentication Code)?
+Explain the main idea for producing a MAC using a hash function.
+(HMAC algorithms)( You do not need to know the exact formula for HMAC ).
+Explain why this method satisfies the requirements of a MAC.
+Discuss methods of authenticating the time when a message was sent.

 ###Discuss several methods that can be used by an unauthorised person to obtain the password of a computer system.
 Discuss possible methods to protect against these attacks (10 marks)